The information on these pages should be used to research health risks and to inform the pre-travel consultation.

 The risk of exposure is increased by certain activities and length of stay (see below).
 Children are at increased risk as they are less likely to avoid contact with animals and to report a bite, scratch or lick.

-Rabies has only been reported in wild animals in this country; therefore most travellers are considered to be at low risk for rabies.
-Bats may also carry rabies-like viruses in this country.
+Most travellers to this country are considered to be at low risk for rabies.
+However some animals may pose a greater risk of rabies for travellers, e.g. foxes.
+Bats may carry rabies-like viruses in this country.

 Insect or tick bites can cause irritation and infections of the skin at the site of a bite.